Carcotmed/transistor-sword/README.md

 # transistor-sword
-Python App to run from a Raspberry Pi in order to simulate functionality of the Transistor sword from the same named game, Transistor
+CircuitPython App to run from a Raspberry Pi Pico in order to simulate functionality of the Transistor sword from the same named game, Transistor